mrocklin/blog/_posts/work/2014-05-01-Fast-Data-Structures.md

 ~~~

 Generally speaking anything involving loops and lots of arithmetic operations
 is much slower than the equivalent C or Java code.
+For this we use one of
+the numeric projects like NumPy, Cython, Theano, or Numba.

 ## But that only applies to normally cheap operations